gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ```

 #### Groovy build script compilation build cache support is disabled
-In Gradle 8.7 we announced that [Groovy build script](userguide/groovy_build_script_primer.html) compilation benefits from the remote build cache.
+In Gradle 8.7, we introduced support for using the remote build cache with [Groovy build script](userguide/groovy_build_script_primer.html) compilation.
-Due to reports from users about slower compile times with a remote cache, we did further investigation and found that the cache was not providing the expected performance improvements.
+However, after receiving reports of slower compile times with the remote cache, we conducted further investigation.
+Our findings showed that the cache was not delivering the expected performance improvements.

-We disabled the remote build cache for Groovy build script compilation in this release.
+As a result, we have disabled the remote build cache for Groovy build script compilation in this release.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^